 Spicy With A Twist: Nearly 4 Tons Of Pot Found In Jalapeno Shipment

-When U.S. officials opened a trailer full of jalapeno peppers last week, they found something a bit more illicit tucked amongst the spicy chilies.
+When U.S. officials opened a trailer full of jalapeno peppers last week, they found something a bit more illicit tucked among the spicy chiles.

-U.S. Customs and Border Protection officers seized nearly four tons of weed mixed in with a large shipment of red and green jalapeños at the Otay Mesa cargo facility in San Diego.
+U.S. Customs and Border Protection officers seized nearly four tons of weed mixed in with a large shipment of red and green jalapenos at the Otay Mesa cargo facility in San Diego.

 "I am proud of the officers for seizing this significant marijuana load," Otay Mesa Port Director Rosa Hernandez said in a statement.
 "Not only did they prevent the drugs from reaching our community, they also prevented millions of dollars of potential profit from making it into the hands of a transnational criminal organization."

-The drugs seized were valued at $2.3 million, CPB officials said.
+The drugs seized were valued at $2.3 million, CBP officials said.

-CPB says its officers pulled over the vehicle driven by a 37-year-old Mexican man on Thursday at about 6:15 p.m. local time.
+CBP says its officers pulled over the vehicle driven by a 37-year-old Mexican man on Thursday around 6:15 p.m. local time.
 It's not clear why the vehicle was flagged for secondary screening.
 The officers used a dog, which indicated there might be more inside the truck than just peppers.

 "CBP officers probed the shipment and discovered a leafy-green like substance that field-tested positive for the properties of marijuana," the statement added.

-Photos from the scene show a stack of bulky green packages surrounded by chilies.
+Photos from the scene show a stack of bulky green packages surrounded by chiles.
 They found 314 packages of the narcotics, weighing 7,560 pounds.

 Very proud of our CBP officers in Otay Mesa!
 Last night they seized 7,560 pounds of marijuana in a shipment of jalapeno peppers and on Tuesday they seized another 10,642 pounds of marijuana in a shipment of plastic auto parts.
 Well done! pic.twitter.com/4EnoDGXWl3— Acting Commissioner Mark Morgan (@CBPMarkMorgan) August 17, 2019